Welcome to my page devoted to my novel Meter Maids Eat Their Young – A Love Story.

 In the kitchen, I poured food in the cat bowls, spilling most of it in my haste.
-There was a drip supply of fresh water but I checked it anyway, kicking it sharply with my toe and splashing water across the floor.
+There was a drip supply of fresh water but I checked it anyway, tripping and kicking it with my toe, splashing water across the floor.
 Cursing, I considered mopping it up but decided I didn’t have the time.

 As I stepped out the front door it struck me that the light in the stairwell leading to the upstairs flat was out.
 The darkness gave me pause.
-That light burns 24/7, one of those low watt forever bulbs and its being out meant something.
-As an investigative reporter, I’ve learned that a healthy dose of paranoia is a good defense mechanism to have.
+That light burns 24/7, one of those low-watt forever bulbs and its being out meant something.
+As an investigative reporter, I’ve learned that a healthy dose of paranoia is a good defense mechanism.

 Standing there, the dawning sun broke and shone through the balustrade, casting slanted shadows up the stairway, stirring up fragments of dream memory.
-For a moment I could smell a hint of L’Eau de Temps in the air.
+For a moment I could smell a hint of L’Air du Temps in the air.
 But that wasn’t possible.
-I knew it wasn’t my upstairs border’s.
-She wore a fruity blend of something I couldn’t quite distinguish the scent of.
+I knew it wasn’t my boarder’s perfume.
+She wore a fruity blend of something I couldn’t quite distinguish.

-I closed the door quietly behind me and hurried to my car, that hint of L’Eau de Temps following like a phantom.
+I closed the door behind me and hurried to my car, that hint of L’Air du Temps following like a phantom.